 Motivation

-Mark Twain ones said: “The two most important days in your life are the day you are born and the day you know why”.
-So that is a purpose question.
-The search for an answer to this ‘question’ brought me, during one of my many research journeys, to the following insight of Daniel Dennett: “Find something more important than yourselves and dedicate your life to it”.
-I thought: when I find this ‘import thing to do’, I know the answer to the quest for a meaningful life.
+Mark Twain once posed the question: “What are the two most important days in your life?”
+This question prompts us to consider our purpose.
+His answer was: “The day you were born and the day you find out why.”
+Seeking an answer to this question led me, during one of my many research journeys, to an insightful statement by Daniel Dennett: “Find something more important than yourself and dedicate your life to it.”
+I realized that once I discover this important endeavor, I would have answered my quest for a meaningful life.

 Growth and development are not the same.
 Growth is the process of increasing in size, development is the process in which someone or something grows or changes and becomes more advanced.
 We need less growth and more development